memgraph/gqlalchemy/docs/reference/gqlalchemy/instance_runner.md

 **Attributes**:

-- `restart` - A bool indicating if the instance should be restarted if it&#x27;s already running.
+- `restart` - A bool indicating if the instance should be restarted if it's already running.

 #### start